ESA-eodashboards/eodashboard-narratives/science-hub-team-4-story.md

 ## Data and Methods
 #### Dataset
-- **Source/Input data**: Sentinel-1 satellite dual imagery (VV and VH patches)
+* **Input data**: Sentinel-1 satellite dual imagery (VV and VH patches)
+* **Labels**: NMI dataset of SAR wet snow maps of Svalbard at 100 m resolution with 4 classes (wet snow,  dry snow, no data, bare ground, and water).
+Dataset by [Vickers et al., 2022](https://doi.org/10.3389/feart.2022.868945).
-- **Classes/Output data**: Wet snow, dry snow, no data, bare ground, and water.
+* **Classes/Output data**: Wet snow, dry snow, no data, bare ground, and water.
--  **Coverage**:  A subset of approximately 150 scenes were used this project
+* **Coverage**: A subset of approximately 150 scenes were used this project

 #### Methodology workflow
 The approach builds on a Geospatial Foundational Model (GFM) that has been pre-trained on large-scale geospatial data.
-The process involves:
+[PANGAEA-BENCH](https://arxiv.org/abs/2412.04204) is a framework for implementing and comparing GFMs developed by ESA Phi-Lab, so we thought this would be a good starting point.
+Our workflow consisted of the following steps:
+* **Data preparation**: In the limited 2-day time-frame of this project, we only extracted a small subset of the Svalbard dataset composed of ~150 image patches.
+To match the input imagery with the coarse resolution of the labelled dataset, we resampled the Sentinel-1 data to 100 m.

-- **Model Initialization:** The CROMA model is used as the pretrained backbone (encoder) to extract meaningful geospatial features from Sentinel-1 input data.
+* **Model Initialization**: The [CROMA model](https://arxiv.org/abs/2311.00566) is used as the pretrained backbone (encoder) to extract meaningful geospatial features from Sentinel-1 input data.
-- **Decoder Integration:** A UPerNet decoder is added to the pretrained encoder to enable pixel-wise classification, producing a snow segmentation map.
+* **Decoder Integration**: A UPerNet decoder is added to the pretrained encoder to enable pixel-wise classification, producing a snow segmentation map.
-- **Fine-Tuning Process:** The model is fine-tuned using a small labeled dataset (~150 scenes).
+* **Fine-Tuning Process**: The model is fine-tuned using the small labeled dataset (~150 scenes).
 The encoder is partially frozen to retain foundational geospatial knowledge, while the decoder is trained for the specific segmentation task.
-- **Loss function:** Cross Entropy.
-- **Framework:** PANGAEA-BENCH:  a [standardized evaluation protocol](https://arxiv.org/abs/2412.04204) that covers a diverse set of datasets, tasks, resolutions, sensor modalities, and temporalities.

 <div style="display: flex; flex-direction: column; align-items: center; margin: 40px 0;">
     <img